ch-stark/blogapplicationsetsglobalnamespace/blog.md

 ## Disabling Placement-Rules and Migrating Placement-Rules to Placement using PolicyGenerator

-At one point in time in the future PlacementRules are going to be deprecated.
-We already now want to disable them as we want to force the users to work with Placement objects.
-Note that ApplicationSets in ACM only work with Placement but there are some other artifacts like Subscription and Policies which still default to PlacementRule
+At one point in time in the future `PlacementRules` are going to be deprecated.
+Already now we want to disable them as we like to force the users to work with Placement objects.
+Note that ApplicationSets in ACM only work with Placement but there are some other artifacts like Subscriptions and Policies which still default to `PlacementRule` Object.

-For disabling just set on the AppProject level in ArgoCD:
+For disabling just set e.g. on the `AppProject` level in ArgoCD:

 ```
 spec: